 Lilah R, you can override the "wrong" GetMap URI provided in the capabilities, using the option "Ignore GetMap/GetTile URI reported in capabilities" (and "Ignore GetFeatureInfo URI reported in capabilities" if needed) in the "WMS/WMTS Options" section of the "Create a New WMS/WMTS Connection" dialog window.

 See also http://osgeo-org.1560.x6.nabble.com/Servizio-WMS-del-SIT-Regione-Lazio-su-QGIS-Considerazioni-varie-td5399043.html for the same problem with the geoportale.regione.lazio.it WMS.

-#4 Updated by Andrea Giudiceandrea about 1 year ago
+#4 Updated by Andrea Giudiceandrea over 2 years ago

 You are right Alessandro, I got confused...